fedberry/fedberry/README.md

 ##First Boot

-####Minimal, XFCE & LXQt release images
+####XFCE & LXQt release images

-The root partition is automatically re-sized when the OS is first booted.
-After re-sizing, it will automatically reboot.
-After rebooting the system will launch the 'initial-setup' utility.
-For graphical images this will occur on the display, for minimal images this will occur on the serial console.
+The root partition is automatically re-sized on the first boot.
+After automatically rebooting the graphical 'initial-setup' utility will start.
+Failure to complete the initial-setup will prevent logging into the system.

+####Minimal release image
+The root partition is automatically re-sized on the first boot.
+After automatically rebooting and if headless mode is not enabled, the serial console 'initial-setup' utility will start.
+If headless mode is enabled, log in using the default root user password at the login prompt.

 ####Barebone release image
 The root partition is NOT automatically re-sized at boot due to boot time and image size considerations.
 The initial-setup utility is not used for this release.
+You can optionally use fedberry-config to resize the root partition after booting.

-##Default Passwords
+##Default Password

-**Root password = fedberry**

-####Minimal, XFCE & LXQt release images
+####XFCE & LXQt release images
+No root user password (or users) are set by default.
+After the initial OS boot, please set the timezone, root password and create users when prompted at initial setup.

+####Minimal image
 To facilitate optional headless support, a root user password is already set.
 After the initial OS boot, please set the timezone, root password and create users when prompted at initial setup.
-If you choose not to change the root password using initial-setup (eg. you initally boot using headless mode), then you will be prompted to change it at  first login.
+If you choose not to change the root user password using initial-setup (eg. you initially boot using headless mode), then you will be prompted to change it at first login.

 ####Barebone release image
 To facilitate default headless support, a root user password is already set.
 You will be prompted to change your root password when you first login.

+**Root password = fedberry**

 ##Additional or Modified Software
 Yum repositories are located here: [http://download.fedberry.org/releases/](http://download.fedberry.org/releases/)